-That is, the belief of an FBL agent is a convex combination of the prior $m$ and the average of all observations $d_{k}$ available since time $0$.
-The key difference to EBL agents is that, for FBL agents, different past experiences do not play a role, and hence there is no heterogeneity in posterior beliefs.
-All generations alive in any given period have the same belief about the mean of dividends.
-In addition, beliefs of FBL agents are non-stationary (i.e., depend on the time period), and as $t \rightarrow \infty$, the posterior mean converges (almost surely) to the true mean.
+The belief of an FBL agent is a convex combination of the prior $m$ and the average of all observations $d_{k}$ realized since time $0$.
+The key difference to EBL agents is that differences in personal experiences do not play a role: there is no heterogeneity in beliefs, and all generations alive in any given period have the same belief about the mean of dividends.
+In addition, beliefs of FBL agents are non-stationary, i.\,e., they depend on the time period.
+As $t \rightarrow \infty$, the posterior mean converges (almost surely) to the true mean.
 That is, with FBL the implications of learning vanish as time goes to infinity.
 With EBL, this is not true.
 Since agents have finite lives and learn from their own experiences, our model generates learning dynamics even as time diverges.

 \textbf{Bayesian Learners from Experience.} For BLE agents, the situation is different.
-We assume again that each generation has a prior $N(m,\tau^{2})$ when they are born.
-Here, the posterior mean of generation $n$ at period $t=n+age$, $\beta^{n}_{t}$, is given by
+We assume again that each generation has a prior $N(m,\sigma_m^{2})$ when they are born.
+Here, the posterior mean of generation $n$ at period $t=n+age$, denoted by $\tilde{\theta}^{n}_{t}$, is given by

-That is, the belief of a BLE generation is a convex combination of the prior $m$ and the average of (only) the lifetime observations $d_{k}$ available to date.
-In turn, this average coincides with the belief of our learners from experience $\theta^{n}_{t}$ with $\lambda =0$.
-Thus, the posterior mean of BLE agents and the belief of EBL agents with $\lambda=0$ differ in the weight on the prior mean and in EBL agents not employing a prior.
-If the prior of BLE agents is diffuse, i.e., $\tau \rightarrow \infty$, then $\beta^{n}_{n+a}$ coincides with the $\theta^{n}_{n+a}$ of EBL agents for $\lambda=0$.
-Additionally, as $age$ increases, $\beta^{n}_{n+a}$ gets closer to $\theta^{n}_{n+a}$.
-For lower values of $age$, however, the presence of the prior will introduce a wedge between the BLE and EBL.
+The belief of a BLE generation is a convex combination of the prior $m$ and the average of (only) the lifetime observations $d_{k}$ available to date.
+The BLE belief coincides with belief $\theta^{n}_{t}$ of EBL when there is no recency bias, $\lambda =0$, and the importance assigned to prior belief is $\tau=\frac{\sigma^2}{\sigma_m^2}$.

-These two benchmark comparisons to Bayesian learning illustrate the role of experience-based learning, and in particular of the assumption that agents only use data observed during their lifetimes, in generating heterogeneity in beliefs.
-Under FBL, beliefs do not differ across agents and, eventually, will converge to the truth.
-Under BLE and our main approach, EBL, this is not true.
-Cohorts differ in their beliefs.
-However, BLE does not allow for the empirically documented recency bias.
-As such BLE is akin to over-extrapolation from one's lifetime.

-An important difference between EBL, on the one hand, and both types of Bayesian agents, on the other hand, is that we assume that our EBL agents do not understand that their estimate for the mean of dividends is a random variable.
-A Bayesian agent would acknowledge that the perceived mean of dividends is random and, hence, her expected payoff will consist of two expectations -- one with respect to dividends and one with respect to theta.
-An EBL agent only has the former expectation and not the latter.
-That is, we assume that EBL agents, who form their beliefs about the mean as described in equation (\ref{eq: PosteriorMeanFormula}), make decisions as if this was the true mean of the dividends.